Friday 11 August 2023

 Sorry, I forgot where the Old Testament version of this idea is, perhaps I should Google it.
 Moving on.

 This is where the online church and online church tools deviate from orthodoxy.
 They claim a technological progress from the scriptures that was never there.
 They heard a catchy show number from Andrew Lloyd Webber talking about a lack of mass communication in Jesus' day and age, and thought, "Jeepers, why wouldn't Jesus have a Twitter account or an Instagram profile.
 Perhaps We should start one on his behalf.
-He really did pick the worse time to start off this whole proclamation of the gospel thing."
+He really did pick the worst time to start off this whole proclamation of the gospel thing."
 Or maybe, just maybe, he did it in a way that can't be separated from who God is and also resists the marrying and muddying of the gold that all idols have.
 Because if ever there was a thing not to google, it's people who think they're Jesus online.
-I can promise you they are not the worse thing you'll find online though.
+I can promise you they are not the worst thing you'll find online though.

 How many pornographic performances happen during your worship set?